open-component-model/ocm/docs/reference/ocm_add_references.md

 to add to a component version.
 Elements must follow the reference meta data description scheme of the component descriptor.

-It is possible to describe a single reference via command line options, also.
+It is possible to describe a single reference via command line options.
 The meta data of this element is described by the argument of option <code>--reference</code>, which must be a YAML or JSON string.
 Alternatively, the <em>name</em> and <em>version</em> can be specified with the